 McCarthy appeared in an episode of HBO’s “Treme,” playing himself, a New Orleans crime reporter.
 He also appeared in Spike Lee’s documentary, “If God Is Willing and Da Creek Don’t Rise” and on an episode of “America’s Most Wanted.”

 McCarthy, a Rhode Island native, graduated from Emerson College in Boston.
 He lives in Louisville.
+He is a volunteer with the Big Brothers Big Sisters organization.

 R.G.
 Dunlop / KyCIR Reporter